roomorama/concierge/README.md

     def quote_price(params)
       Supplier::Client.new.quote(params)
     end

+    def supplier_name
+      Supplier::Client::SUPPLIER_NAME
     end

   end
+end
 ~~~

-`quote_price` is the only method whose implementation is necessary.
+`quote_price` and `supplier_name` are only method whose implementation is necessary.
 You can assume
 that the parameters at this point were already validated, so required parameters
 will be present and valid.